- Exhibition Procedures

 To learn more about the resources and services offered by the VRC, explore the links to your left

-The slide collection has been removed, and we now have a large conference table in its place.
-Small groups working on collaborative projects may wish to convene here (a data projector and tabletop projection screen will be available).
-This is also intended to be a location where any Art and Art History student can come during the day for a space to lay out their laptops and books, as there is no other such area in the building.
-It will not be a strictly quiet study area, but we have headphones that people can use if they would like to concentrate with the aid of white noise (www.simplynoise.com) or the music of their choice.
+The VRC collaborative learning space now features a Smart Board (an interactive white board).
+Small groups working on collaborative projects may wish to convene here.
+A data projector is included; laptops with the Smart Board software are available and VRC staff is happy to help.
+Students can also come to this multiple use space during the day and study.
+While not a strictly quiet study area, we have headphones that people can use if they would like to concentrate with the aid of white noise (www.simplynoise.com) or the music of their choice.
 There is plenty of power available to laptops and mobiles devices.

 NEWS FROM PREVIOUS YEARS